giantqtipz/giantqtipz/README.md

-Hi, I’m @giantqtipz! welcome to my GitHub page! 👋
+Hi, I’m Bima welcome to my GitHub page! 👋 You can also find at www.linkedin.com/in/abimanyusaridjo!

 I’m an alumni of Fullstack Academy, and seeking to career switch into Software Engineering & Web Development 👀